emacs-mirror/emacs/mps/manual/source/reference/index.rst

     need for the MPS to recompute all the :term:`remembered sets
     <remembered set>` by scanning the entire arena, that occurs when
-    :c:func:`mps_arena_expose` is used, and which causes the next garbage collection to be slow.
+    :c:func:`mps_arena_expose` is used, and which causes the next :term:`garbage collection` to be slow.

     The client program must not change the exposed data between the call to :c:func:`mps_arena_unsafe_expose_remember_protection` and